golanlevin/p5.plotSvg/README.md

 ### Numeric Precision

 p5.plotSvg offers two convenience functions which control how many digits of decimal precision are exported to SVG files.
-These can have a major impact on SVG file size:
+These can have a significant impact on SVG file size:

 * `setSvgCoordinatePrecision()` - The default is 4 digits of precision for path coordinates, e.g. `3.1416`
 * `setSvgTransformPrecision()` - The default is 6 digits of precision for  matrix transform data, e.g. `3.141593`